mashfak/salesforce-pmd-rules/README.md

 Clone this repository and configure the project as a Maven project either importing it to your preferred IDE or using the Maven command line interface.

 ### Adding Custom Rules
 1. Fork this GitHub project and create a new branch out of master where the rule will be implemented.
 The naming convention for the branch is **rules/{company-name}**.
 Note that the master branch of the forked project must be up to date with the parent project before creating the new branch.
-If you are working with a previously forked project ensure master branch is up to date (Best practice is to remove the fork once the Pull Request is closed and create a new one for the next request)
+If you are working with a previously forked project ensure master branch is up to date (best practice is to remove the fork once the Pull Request is closed and create a new one for the next request)

 2. Implement the rule java class directly in the **copado.pmd.rules** package.
 The java class should be named with the custom rule name (**Custom_Rule_Name.java**).